Last Updated: November 20, 2022

 Up until now, we have been speaking only of front yard building setbacks.
 We think those are the most important, and certainly have the largest impact on urban design of a block or a neighborhood.
 In all but the grandest of large-lot zoning districts, side yard setback minimums are usually small, so the minor side yard variations of five feet here, seven feet next door, will not make much of a difference in the visual appeal of the block.
 Our eyes also usually glance right over an extra large side setback too, perhaps equating it with just an empty lot or purposeful play yard.

 But in some large lot situations, an extraordinarily small side yard setback may seem jarring.
 If all homes are required to be on half-acre lots, there is little reason to have a minimum side yard setback as small as five feet unless a developer has in mind a very specific character including large back yards, for example.
+Another instance of acceptable small side yards on large lots is the cluster housing pattern.

 To add another layer of complexity, building setbacks for the main structure on a lot, such as a single-family home or a free-standing business, are usually more stringent than those for out-buildings that your zoning ordinance probably calls accessory uses.
 Typical accessory uses for a single-family home are garages and storage sheds, for instance.
 This is completely appropriate, since accessory structures almost by definition are smaller than the principal structure.